dev1virtuoso/Machine-Learning/Natural Language Processing/A.R.I.E.L./README.md

-# A.R.I.E.L.: An Advanced Retrieval and Inference Engine for Learning
+# Advanced Retrieval and Inference Engine for Learning (A.R.I.E.L.)

 A.R.I.E.L.
 (Advanced Retrieval and Inference Engine for Learning).
 A.R.I.E.L. is a powerful engine that integrates retrieval, generation, and integration modules, aiming to provide efficient information retrieval and real-time answer generation capabilities.